Common Bottlenose Dolphin

 Although bottlenose dolphins live off the coast throughout the United States, our research primarily focuses on stocks in the Gulf of Mexico and the Atlantic.

-Long-term Studies of Estuarine Dolphins
+Long-Term Studies of Estuarine Dolphins

 Damage Assessments

-Understanding the impact of incidents such as oil spills is critical to predicting their long-term impact on wild dolphin populations.
+Understanding the effects of incidents such as oil spills is critical to predicting their long-term effect on wild dolphin populations.
 For example, in response to the Deepwater Horizon oil spill, NOAA and our local, state, and federal partners started the Barataria Bay, Louisiana, dolphin study in 2010 as part of the Natural Resource Damage Assessment.
 A team of scientists reported a high rate of reproductive failure, among other things, in dolphins exposed to oil from the Deepwater Horizon spill, having monitored dolphins in Barataria Bay for 5 years.
 These insights provide a greater understanding of the challenges that wild dolphins face in Barataria Bay and elsewhere in the Gulf of Mexico and throughout the United States.

 Acoustic Science